msdundar/notes-algorithms/10-hash-tables/README.md

   ![resized-hash](images/resized-hash.png)

 - This new table has a load factor of 3/8 .
 Much better!
-With a lower load factor, you’ll have fewer collisions, and your table will perform better.
+With a lower load factor, you'll have fewer collisions, and your table will perform better.
 A good rule of thumb is, **resize when your load factor is greater than 0.7**.

 - You might be thinking, "This resizing business takes a lot of time!"
 And you're right.
 Resizing is expensive, and you don't want to resize too often.